R3n3gade-ai/google-gemini-live-api-multimodal-demo/README.md

 ## System Architecture Overview

 This project follows a client-server architecture with a clear separation between the frontend and backend components.
-This separation of concerns allows for modular development, easier maintenance, and potential future scalability.
+This separation of concerns allows for modular development, easier maintenance.
 The system consists of two primary components:

 1. The frontend application, built with modern vanilla JavaScript using an object-oriented and modular approach, which handles the user interface, media capture, and real-time audio/video processing.